Okarl96/Scanning-Helium-Microscope-Diffraction-Measurement-Simulation-Cambridge/README.md

 **save_plots_index**: Name of the picture file saved in "save_plots".

-For plotting the 2D diffraction measurement, there is an example in the Notebook which should be easily understood.
+For plotting the 2D diffraction measurement, there is an example in the Notebook.

 o(*￣▽￣*)ブ